veillette/physics-book/contents/ch31NuclearRadioactivity.md

 The discovery and study of nuclear radioactivity quickly revealed evidence of revolutionary new physics.
-In addition, uses for nuclear radiation also emerged quickly—for example, people such as Ernest Rutherford used it to determine the size of the nucleus and devices were painted with radon-doped paint to make them glow in the dark (see [[Figure 1]](#Figure1)).
+In addition, uses for nuclear radiation also emerged quickly—for example, people such as Ernest Rutherford used it to determine the size of the nucleus and devices were painted with radium-doped paint to make them glow in the dark (see [[Figure 1]](#Figure1)).
 We therefore begin our study of nuclear physics with the discovery and basic features of nuclear radioactivity.